-Contact USEPA Region IX staff for update in early 2014.
+Contact USEPA Region IX staff for updates in mid-2014.

 4. Cache Creek Site Discovery Report

 The Department of Toxic Substances Control conducted a 2009-2011 study of the Cache Creek watershed.
 The purpose of the study was to assess possible Superfund sites.